vildesv/TipsyTrollTavern/README.md

 ### 2️⃣ Tavern Interior (`tavern.html`)
 - **✨ Description:** The cozy interior with flickering lamps, magical smoke, and popups.
-- **🖱️ Interactivity:** Click on elements to reveal popups and dialogue.
+- **🖱️ Interactivity:** Click on elements or characters to reveal popups and dialogue.
 - **🎵 Music:** [My Tavern 1.wav by ralexpdx](https://freesound.org/s/321220/) – Attribution 4.0

 ### 3️⃣ Backroom (`hiddenHand.html`)